MicrosoftDocs/biztalk-docs/biztalk/core/feature-pack-add-build-release-definitions.md

 ---
-title: Step 3: Create the build & release definitions | Microsoft Docs
+title: Step 3: Create the build and release definitions | Microsoft Docs
 description: In VSTS, create a build definition to build the projects within your git or TFS repository, then create a release definition to deploy the BizTalk Server application ms.custom: "" ms.date: "11/08/2017"